 When it comes to the West the United States and Europe must adopt a common unified policy.
 You must have a justifiable long-term policy to follow systematically.
 600 million Europeans need a calm and harmonious voice.
 Human rights must be protected and promoted both home and abroad.

 The Iranian people need friends and supporters, but the key ingredient for sustainable change can only stem from the Iranians themselves.

 Audronius Ažubalis, Foreign Minister of Lithuania (2010-2012)

-I just want to express my sincere support to the Slovenian Prime Minister Janez Janša and later supported by Senator Lieberman.
-We have to push for President Raisi to be investigated by the International Court of Justice for crimes against humanity, including murder, forced disappearance, and torture.
+In the end, I just want to express my sincere support to the Slovenian Prime Minister Jansa, later supported by Senator Lieberman.
+We have to push for President Raisi to be investigated by International Court of Justice for crimes against humanity, including murder, forced disappearance, and torture.

 Eduard Kukan, Foreign Minister of Slovakia (1998-2006) , MEP (2009-2019)

-The people of Iran have had enough.
-They deserve much better then they have had for the over 40 years.
+I think that there is a situation in Iran that calls for a new uprising.
+I think that the people of Iran have enough.
+They deserve much, much better than they had for the over 40 years of this regime.